COVID-19 Learn More

 Prairie Creek Community School has a Wellness Committee that meets three times each school year.
 Administrators, office staff, teachers and parents serve on this committee.
 For more information email Nurse Connie at email@example.com or contact the office.

 You can find the Wellness Policy under Policies on the website.
-Our policy was last assessed 9/28/2017 by our policy committee and board.
+Our policy was last assessed May 2020 by our school nurse.
+Find assessment here.

 School Health Services

 In case of an accident, first aid will be administered in the health office and the parent/guardian will be called.
 If a student needs further treatment, the parent, ambulance, or rescue squad will transport the student to the doctor or hospital.
 In the event that a parent/guardian cannot be reached, the school will contact the physician listed on the Health & Emergency Information form to make whatever arrangements necessary to provide health service to the student or call the rescue squad.

 To help assure good health care for students and alert health authorities to the presence of specific disease, parents are asked to call the school each morning the student is absent for any reason and report what the child's symptoms are.
 Also please notify the school later if a specific disease develops.

 Since most diseases are spread before they are recognized, it is impossible to prevent exposure.
 Control measures are designed to protect individual students from complications.
 Parents are urged to keep their children home if they develop any symptoms suggestive of a communicable disease.
 The temperature should be normal at least 24 hours BEFORE a student returns to school.
 The temperature guideline is: at 100 degrees the student goes home automatically.
 The child should not return to school unless the temperature goes below 100 degrees for 24 hours without fever reducing medication.

 Absence Due to Illness